TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/datafactory-subscriptionnotregisterederror.md

 If you receive this error, the Azure Data Factory resource provider has not been registered on your machine.
 Please do the following:

 1. Launch Azure PowerShell.
-2. Login to your Azure account using the following command.
+2. Login to your Azure account using the following command:
 		Login-AzureRmAccount
 3. Run the following command to register the Azure Data Factory provider.
 		Register-AzureRmResourceProvider -ProviderNamespace Microsoft.DataFactory